When Is the Best Time to Plant Trees and Shrubs?

 Though many people think of spring as the gardening season, in the Southeast fall is actually the preferred time for planting most landscape plants.
 During fall, cooler temperatures and lower humidity not only makes being outdoors more pleasant for people but also reduces stress on new plantings, making it more likely they will establish successfully and thrive in the future.
 Planting trees, shrubs and perennials in the fall between the beginning of September and the end of December allows them to grow roots now, so when spring arrives they are well established and ready to get growing.
 Larger root systems help fall planted plants perform better during summer than those planted in spring.

 It is important to know your site conditions.
 Whether you are just beginning your landscape this fall or adding to an already established yard, remember that great gardens don’t just happen, they develop through careful planning.
 Before purchasing plants, take notice of your growing conditions.
 Do you have sun or shade?
 If you only have shade part of the day, which part is it, morning or afternoon?
 Many plants that prefer full shade will be fine if they only get morning sun, which is much gentler than afternoon sun.
 On the other hand, areas that receive morning shade but full afternoon sun should be planted with full sun plants.
 Also consider your soil.
 Is it mostly sand or clay, or a mixture of both?
 Does water drain away quickly or slowly after a storm?
 Have you had your soil tested within the last three years?
 If not, early fall is the perfect time to submit a soil sample for testing, before the North Carolina Department of Agriculture’s soil testing labs become overwhelmed with farm samples.
-Having your soil tested by the Department of Agriculture is the only accurate way to know which nutrients your soil needs.
+Having your soil tested by the Department of Agriculture is the only accurate way to know which nutrients your soil needs and is completely free.
 Soil test results will tell you your soil’s pH (the measure of how acidic or basic your soil is), which will help you choose plants that will be happy in your soil conditions.
 The results will also let you know what type of nutrients your soil needs to support healthy plant growth.
 Soil testing supplies are available from any North Carolina Cooperative Extension office.

 Knowing your growing conditions will help you choose plants that will thrive in your landscape with minimal care.
 Even so, most plants will grow even better if you improve your soil by adding composted organic matter.
 Just adding a small amount of compost to the planting hole does not really help though.
 To really give plants a boost, plant in beds that have been well amended by spreading three to four inches of compost over the top of the soil then tilled into the soil as deeply as possible.
 What type of organic matter you use is not that important as long as it has been composted.
 Compost you make at home is just as good as compost purchased from garden centers or in bulk.
 A common type of soil amendment available in this area is made from composted turkey litter, which is readily available due to the large concentration of turkeys produced in southeastern North Carolina.
 Peat moss is also commonly available as a soil amendment, but its usefulness is limited.
 Peat moss has no nutrients and does not help soil hold nutrients the way compost will.
 The only thing peat moss will help soil hold is water.
 This makes it a good amendment for extremely sandy soils, when applied along with compost, but peat moss should not be added to clay soils or soils that do not drain well.
 In areas with poor drainage, you should either create raised planting beds or amend the soil with compost and choose plants that tolerate wet conditions.